Operation Jackpot: Operation Hot Pants

 After the operation of 16 August, all commandos returned to India.
 After this no pre-planned simultaneous operation was launched by the Naval Commandos.
 Instead, some groups were sent to destroy specific targets, and other commandos began to hit targets as opportunity presented itself.

-Major Jalil, Commander of Mukti bahini Sector No. 9 had obtained permission from Premier Tajuddin Ahmed to form a naval unit in August and had requested four gunboats to Commander M. N. Samanth.
-In October 1971 Kolkata Port Trust donated two patrol crafts (Ajay and Akshay) to Mukti Bahini.
+Major Jalil, Commander of Mukti Bahini Sector No. 9, had obtained permission from Premier Tajuddin Ahmed to form a naval unit in August and had requested four gunboats to Commander M. N. Samanth.
+In October 1971, Kolkata Port Trust donated two patrol crafts (Ajay and Akshay) to the Mukti Bahini.
 The boats underwent a month-long refitting at Khidirpur dockyard at the cost of 3.8 million Indian Rupees to carry two Canadian 40X60 mm Bofors guns and two light engines and eight ground mines, four on each side of the deck in addition to 11 ground mines.
-Renamed BNS Padma and Palash, the boats were crewed by 44 Bengali sailors and 12 Naval commandos, the boats were officered by India Navy personnel and handed over to Mukti Bahini on 30 October 1971.
-Bangladesh Government in Exile State Minister Captain Kamruzzaman was present when the boats were commissioned by Kolkata Port Trust chairman P. K. Sen. Lt.
-Commander KP Roy and K. Mitra on Indian Navy commanded the boats.
-The mission for Bangladesh Navy flotilla was:
+Renamed BNS Padma and Palash, the boats were crewed by 44 Bengali sailors and 12 naval commandos.
+The boats were officered by India Navy personnel and handed over to the Mukti Bahini on 30 October 1971.
+Bangladesh Government in Exile, State Minister Captain Kamruzzaman was present when the boats were commissioned by Kolkata Port Trust chairman P. K. Sen. Lt.
+Commander KP Roy and K. Mitra of the Indian Navy commanded the boats.
+The mission for the Bangladesh Navy flotilla was: